PRODUCT STRATEGY

 PKI components that make the system work:

 • Certificate Authorities (CA).
 CA is a key player in making PKI secure and dependable.
 In a nutshell, CAs are verifying connection attempts and issuing certificates after the identity validation is done.
-The validation step is essential so that there is no possibility for cybercriminals to impersonate any trustworthy party to access the data.
+The validation step is essential so that there is no possibility for hackers to impersonate any trustworthy party to access the data.

 • Digital Certificates.
 Digital certificate is an electronic password or a file that aims to prove the authenticity of a device.